djalbat/occam-grammar-utilities/README.md

   term        ::= /\d+/ ;
 ```
 Here the first rule is immediately left recursive.
 When the parser encounters this rule it will enter an infinite loop as it tries to evaluate the first definition, the first part of which is a reference to the same rule.

-To eliminate left recursion, the left recursive rules are rewritten as follows:
+To eliminate left recursion, the rules are rewritten as follows:

 ```
   expression  ::= expression_ expression~